ckirkham/ckirkham.github.io/_projects/nike-training-club.md

 ">Instrument</a>, another agency in Portland, Oregon.
 Together we came up with a concept of a unified brand experience language for Nike.</p>
 	<p class="col-eight shift-two">One day soon – This may become a reality.</p>
 	<img src="{{ root }}/assets/images/work/ntc/ntc-architecture.jpeg" class="col-twelve">
-	<small class="col-twelve centralise">A snapshot of the digital architecture atomic system.</small>
+	<small class="col-twelve centralise">A snapshot of the atomic digital architecture system.</small>

-	<h2 class="col-eight shift-two">The Conclusion</h2>
+	<h2 class="col-eight shift-two">The ROI</h2>
 	<p class="col-eight shift-two">Training is life, not an hour in the gym.
 The app connects you with experts for advice, recommends product and drops community challenges.
-All personalised to the user.
-I feel we accomplished out brief.
-And I feel the reviews and the ratings speak for themselves.</p>
+All personalised to the user.</p>
+	<p class="col-eight shift-two">With over 21 million downloads, the new Nike Training Club app has been a wild success.
+It is available in 19 languages in over 200 countries, and has 1.8 million active users, doing over 500,000 workouts per week.</p>
 	<p class="col-eight shift-two">Check out the app on the <a href="https://play.google.com/store/apps/details?id=com.nike.ntc&hl=en">Google App Store</a> and the <a href="https://itunes.apple.com/us/app/nike-training-club-workouts-fitness-plans/id301521403?mt=8">Apple App Store</a> and see for yourselves. ☺️</p>

 </div>